“My aim is to share the brilliance and beauty of nature. It staggers and inspires me in equal measure.

 Adrian Cale … passionate wildlife filmmaker & naturalist

-As a highly experienced producer, director and cameraman, Adrian has travelled to far flung corners of the globe filming natural history programmes for the likes of ITV, Animal Planet, Channel 5 and the BBC.
-He has also produced work for various global wildlife charities.
+As a highly experienced cameraman, producer and director, Adrian has travelled around the world making natural history programmes for the likes of ITV, Animal Planet, National Geographic, Channel 5 and the BBC.
+He has also produced work for various global wildlife charities and is a strong narrator / voiceover artist and versatile presenter.

-Adrian has an in-depth knowledge of the natural world and has authored many of his own films, turning the camera on himself and presenting his experiences along the way.
-An informed observer and very much in the moment, his personally engaged films share wildlife stories as they unfold in front of the camera.
+Adrian has been fascinated by wildlife for as long as he can remember, keeping all manner of animals growing up.
+A passionate naturalist, he has acquired an in-depth knowledge of the natural world.
+Adrian has authored many of his own films, sometimes turning the camera on himself and presenting his experiences along the way.
+An informed observer and very much in the moment, his personally engaged programmes are well received.

-One such authored film Woolly Jumpers: Made in Peru won him the ‘Best Newcomer’ award at the prestigious International Wildlife Film Festival (IWFF) in 2007.
+One authored film Woolly Jumpers: Made in Peru, which was presented by Adrian, won the ‘Best Newcomer’ award at the prestigious International Wildlife Film Festival (IWFF) in 2007.

-Adrian has since been pooped on by woolly monkeys in Peru, deliberately run over by a motorbike filming undercover wildlife exploitation in Thailand, charged by elephants, slept with a puff adder in Africa and showered with a scorpion.
-He has also been confronted in the middle of the night by an armed hunter, exposed illegal bush meat in South America and emptied venomous spiders from his boots.
-Closer to home Adrian likes to celebrate British wildlife on our screens and is also a strong narrator.
+He has spent weeks raising butterflies to film their life cycle, leapt into the unknown covered in biting driver ants, swum with seals and dressed up as a giant panda to blend in!
+Adrian has also been pooped on from above by disgruntled monkeys, deliberately run over filming wildlife exploitation, charged by elephants, slept with a deadly puff adder, and shower-danced with scorpions.
+He has been confronted in the middle of the night by an armed hunter, exposed illegal bush meat trade in South America and emptied venomous spiders from his boots.
+Closer to home Adrian likes to celebrate British wildlife on our screens.

-Adrian has contributed work to various wildlife and environmental charities including International Animal Rescue, Ape Alliance and the Jane Goodall Institute.
-He is an ambassador for the Young People’s Trust for the Environment and a Fellow at the Zoological Society of London
+He has contributed work to various wildlife and environmental charities including International Animal Rescue, Ape Alliance and the Jane Goodall Institute and is an ambassador for the Young People’s Trust for the Environment and a Fellow at the Zoological Society of London.